Review of 2017’s photography

 RAF Fylingdales on Lockton High Moor

 It wasn’t easy to pick a single favourite from the Moors for this year but an obvious contender was one I took from a trip to The Hole of Horcum at dawn.
-The morning I picked just happened to coincide with one of the first autumn dawn mists of the year.
+The morning I picked get up early just happened to coincide with one of the first autumn dawn mists of the year.
 I could have taken many more photos than I did on this day but sometimes to appreciate a view you just have to look at it with your own eyes, not through a lens.
-Thankfully I did remember to take a few photos though.
+Thankfully I did remember to take a few photos too though.

 A late addition to my Yorkshire Dales photo collection has ended up being my favourite Dales photo of the year.
 A surprise as I had already selected a different photo for this title earlier in December.